DomDodge/testRepo/journal.md

 8.29.25: Today I learned more about command line tools and became more efficient with them.
 I learned the importance of keeping a development journal.
 Therefore, I have created one :)

+9.7.25 We have started to work together and decided to name our app "duck duck goose" a fun, wholesome dating app.

 9.20.25: This week we finished off some of the planning and requirements.
 We have a good list of what this project is going to require of us.